The ones who stay behind

-Informed we had at least an hour to kill, so the three of us moseyed down to the dining facility.
-As the PJ pushed the wheelchair; he nudged me and quietly pointed to a small lapel pin on the old pilot’s hat.
+Informed we had at least an hour to kill, the three of us moseyed down to the dining facility.
+The PJ pushed the wheelchair; he nudged me and quietly pointed to a small lapel pin on the old soldier’s hat.
 The silhouette of an SR-71 superimposed over a globe circled by the words: “ALONE, UNARMED AND UNAFRAID.”

-My new PJ buddy asked the old guy if he was a Blackbird Pilot.
+My new PJ buddy asked the old guy if he was a Blackbird Driver.
 A tiny smile formed, just the corners of his mouth, then the affirmative nod.
-He said he flew “Recces” over Europe in the late 50’s & 60’s, back before the Soviets figured out how to “shoot high enough to hit us.”
+He said he flew “Recces” over Europe in the late ’50s & ’60s, back before the Soviets figured out how to “shoot high enough to hit us.”
 I’m sure he said “over Europe,” because of leftover security briefings.

 Recce pilots flew right into the heart of the Mother Russia shooting film of Soviet assets.
 In doing so, they also “shot the bird” at the entire Soviet Missile Defense Command.
-Angering the entire Central Committee.
+This angered the Central Committee.

-It takes guts to go into combat armed to the teeth wearing RBA, with a squad of men you trust to your left, right and rear while knowing you can call in medivac and air support if things go bad.
-But consider flying 2000 miles into enemy territory, unarmed and alone with no available QRF or extraction assets.
+It takes guts to go into combat armed to the teeth wearing body armor, with a squad of men you trust to your left, right and rear.
+Knowing you can call in medivac and air support if things go bad helps too, but consider flying 2000 miles into enemy territory, unarmed and alone with no available QRF or extraction assets.

 Just contemplating it puts me at a Pucker Factor of about PF-6.
 I’m pretty sure my rectum would bite holes right through the nylon webbing and leave dents in the seat armor if I ever had to do it in real life.